arachnegl/intro-to-raspberry-pi/source/operating_system.rst

 Operating Systems
 *****************

-Here we will explore some of the concepts that an operating system provides.
+Lets explore some of the concepts that an operating system provides.

-In particular we will focus on OSs abstractions over:
+We will focus on OSs abstractions over:

 * Hardware - Both computer and devices
 * Processes - An environment for processes to live and die in